clade/PyDAQmx/doc/installation.rst

 :file:`%ProgramFiles%/National Instruments/NI-DAQ/DAQmx ANSI C/NIDAQmx.h`
-(where :envvar:`%ProgramFiles%` is typically :file:`C:/Program Files/`), and on linux it is assumed to be located at :file:`/usr/local/natinst/nidaqmx/include/NIDAQmx.h`.
+(where :envvar:`%ProgramFiles%` is typically :file:`C:/Program Files/`), and on linux it is assumed to be located at :file:`/usr/local/natinst/nidaqmx/include/NIDAQmx.h` or :file:`/usr/local/natinst/nidaqmxbase/include/NIDAQmx.h`.
 If this not the case on your system, modify the :file:`DAQmxConfig.py` file in the :mod:`PyDAQmx` module.

 The package also works under linux (but be aware that only a few linux distributions are supported by National Instruments).